shahrukh14/image-stock/README.md

 - 🖼️ Browse & Download Free and Premium Images, Vectors and Videos
 - 💳 Secure Purchase System with Subscription Plans
-- 🔐 Authentication with Roles (Admin /Contributor /User)
+- 🔐 Authentication with Roles (Admin/Contributor/User)
 - 🧾 Subscription Management
 - 🛍️ Cart and Checkout Functionality
 - 💾 Cloud or Local Storage Support for Assets